What is a chicken run and why have one?

-So even if you have a bit more space, keep your hens happy by leaving the number at three and allowing them more space each, rather than increasing the numbers.
+So even if you have a bit more space, keep your chickens happy by leaving the number at three and allowing them more space each, rather than increasing the numbers.

-A good way of making use of space in a smaller area is having a raised coop like this one, which has a run area underneath as well as to the side.
+A good way of making use of space in a smaller area is having a raised coop like this small one of mine, which has a run area underneath as well as to the side.

 This coop was my first.
 It was advertised as holding 6 hens but in reality that's far too many.
 3 would be an absolute maximum.
 I used it within a larger run because I don't see it as being big enough for even 2 hens to be happy.